 - Mascara Wands - In 1958, Factor was the first to shift mascara application from involving a brush to involving a carefully designed makeup wand.

-- Makeover - Arden created the idea of the fully transformed 'makeover.'
+- Makeover - Arden created the idea of the fully transformed 'makeover,' which went along with her belief in the concept of Total Beauty.

 - Travel-Size - Where would everyone be without travel-sized beauty products, which the Elizabeth Arden company first brought to the world?